jadijadi/lpic1book/1063_accessibility.md

 - Visual Alerts (instead Beeps, flash the screen )
 - Sticky Keys (Press shift, then press a -> capital A)
 - Slow Keys (do not repeat keys after pressing a key for few seconds)
-- Bounce Keys (if you hit a key twice fast, it wont accept the second one)
+- Bounce Keys (if you hit a key twice fast, it won't accept the second one)
 - Mouse Keys (Arrow keys on number path will work as a mouse)
 - Simulate Secondary Click (by holding down the click)
 - Hover click (click by waiting on a button)

 ## TTS
-Softwares like **Orca** or **Emacspeak** can read the dialog boxes to you so you can decide what the answer only by hearing.
+Applications like **Orca** or **Emacspeak** can read the dialog boxes to you so you can decide what the answer only by hearing.